Nsh-teddy/alu-shell/README.md

-ALX Shell project
+#!/bin/bash
-This project sets up aliases and basic shell tasks
+This is a shell project.